-Contents School's Details
+Contents

+Sch nool's Details 3

+1. Background Information 4

 About the school 4

 What the school seeks to do 4

 About the pupils 4

 2. Regulatory Compliance Inspection 5

 Preface 5

-Key findings 6
+Key findings $\epsilon$

 PART 1 - Quality of education provided 6

 PART 2 - Spiritual, moral, social and cultural development of pupils 6

 PART 3 - Welfare, health and safety of pupils 6

-PART 4 - Suitability of staff, supply staff, and proprietors 6
+PART 4 - Suitability of staff and proprietors 6

 PART 5 - Premises of and accommodation at schools 7

 PART 6 - Provision of information 7

 PART 7 - Manner in which complaints are handled 7

-PART 8 - Quality of leadership in and management of schools 7
+Background Information About the school What the school seeks to do About the pupils Regulatory Compliance Inspection Preface Rey findings PART 1 - Quality of education provided PART 2 - Spiritual, moral, social and cultural development of pupils PART 3 - Welfare, health and safety of pupils PART 4 - Suitability of staff and proprietors PART 5 - Premises of and accommodation at schools PART 6 - Provision of information PART 7 - Manner in which complaints are handled PART 8 - Quality of leadership in and management of schools 7

-3. Inspection Evidence 8
+2 Inspection Evidence ç